Table of contents

 How does BaaS work?

-BaaS works by allowing non-banks to subscribe to a BaaS platform and develop financial services solutions using APIs provided by established financial institutions.
+BaaS works by allowing non-banks to subscribe to banking as a service platform and develop financial services solutions using APIs provided by established financial institutions.
 This enables them to create innovative products tailored to their audience while using the resources and expertise of traditional banks.

 What are some key trends in the BaaS sector?

-The key trends in the BaaS sector include platform banking and open banking, digitization of services, and the incorporation of RegTech solutions to address compliance challenges effectively.
+The key trends in the banking as a service sector include platform banking and open banking, digitization of services, and the incorporation of RegTech solutions to address compliance challenges effectively.